tim-smart/bloc-js/README.md

 https://github.com/felangel/bloc

-BLoC is an abbreviation for **B**usiness **Lo**gic **C**omponent and was concieved by some of the guys on Flutter framework.
+BLoC is an abbreviation for **B**usiness **Lo**gic **C**omponent and was concieved by some of the guys from the Flutter framework.
 See this article: https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1

 It is essentially a framework agnostic state management tool that is